LayerCakeMakes/layer-cake/README.md

 # Layer Cake

-Modifications for the [Kossel Mini](https://github.com/jcrocholl/kossel) by Johann C. Rocholl.
+Delta robot 3D printer based on the [Kossel Mini](https://github.com/jcrocholl/kossel) by Johann C. Rocholl.

 ## Project State

-**Design** - The parts are still under heavy development, nothing is final yet.
+**Prototype** - Some parts are still missing or under heavy development.
+The printer is already printing its own parts.

 ### Software